-- (3).
-In this example, two (2) permits were deferred to the end of the subdivision buildout period because of a failure to use the permits in earlier years. - 1406.07 Expiration.
-A building permit expires and becomes invalid if construction, which is deemed to be installation of footing and foundation, has not started within six (6) months from the date of issuance (as explained in the Brookline Building Code). - 1406.08 Transferability.
+(3).
+In this example, two (2) permits were deferred to the end of the subdivision buildout period because of a failure to use the permits in earlier years.

+- Expiration.
+A building permit expires and becomes invalid if construction, which is deemed to be installation of footing and foundation, has not started within six (6) months from the date of issuance (as explained in the Brookline Building Code (See Appendix A: Table of Amendments, 2010)). - 1406.08 Transferability.
 A lot can be transferred with or without a building permit.
 Building permits are tied to lots and cannot be transferred between lots.